System Requirements Specification

 In addition to constant speed changes in Uniform Speed, you can create variable speed effects with Speed Ramping, where a clip's playback speed changes dynamically.
 You can set up different playback speeds for each portion of the video.

-Click the video in the timeline and click the Speed icon, select the Speed Ramping option, and then you will see a couple of options:
+Click the video in the timeline and click the Speed icon, select the Speed Ramping option, and then you will see a couple of options on the property panel:

 None: Apply no speed ramping.